ausgerechnet/spheroscope/library/guidelines.md

 # 59 Believer #

-- group of entities believing FORMULA to be true
+- group of entities believing **FORMULA** to be true
-- typical realisations: nouns tied to desire and relative phrases
+- typical realisations: nouns tied to belief and relative phrases
 - no need for a specific entity

 ## examples ##